3scale/3scale-operator/doc/apimanager-reference.md

 ### DatabaseSpec

+Note: Deploying databases internally with this section is meant for evaluation purposes.
+Check [HighAvailabilitySpec](#highavailabilityspec) for production ready recommended deployments.

 | **Field** | **json/yaml field**| **Type** | **Required** | **Default value** | **Description** |
 | --- | --- | --- | --- | --- | --- |
 | MySQL | `mysql`| \*SystemMySQLSpec | No | nil | Enable MySQL database as System's database.
 Only takes effect when `.spec.highAvailability.enabled` is not set to true.
 See [MySQLSpec](#MySQLSpec) specification |